Theology of the Body for Kids

 The public school system is becoming increasingly dangerous for children when it comes to sexuality.
 The evidence is plentiful.

 Take, for instance, the Gender Unicorn.
 This smiling and happy-looking creature teaches that it’s okay if a person wants to change his or her sex.
-According to the Discovery Institute—an organization that “works with state legislators, policymakers, key leaders, and parents to promote meaningful and lasting change to our nation’s education system”—the unicorn
+According to the education reform organization Discovery Institute, the unicorn

 is designed to look endearing to young children….
 However, this unicorn walks students through self-selecting their gender identity, their gender expression, the gender they’re physically attracted to, and the gender they’re emotionally attracted to.
 Each option includes not only categories such as women/men and feminine/masculine but also “other.”
 Even their “sex assigned at birth” is open to interpretation—it includes female and male, but also “other/intersex.”